myrrkel/pyzik/README.md

 Pyzik finds datas from albums directories name and saves albums in database.

-So you can find your music quikly.
+So you can find your music quickly.